tschmuhl/Oracle-APEX---Complete-Guide/README.md

 Each module will have a video lesson describing the topic in general and examples demonstrating use of the topic within APEX that you can follow along with.
 In the homework section of each module you will be tasked with applying the topic on your own and finally a short quiz to show assess whether you have mastered the topic or concept.

 My philosophy is that students learn best by real world application.
 So that is why in each module I give you an ample amount of exercises in the homework to practice on your own.
 As you practice try to think how you would want to apply the concept to an idea you have for an app or how could your business benefit from what you are learning.
-Relating what you have learned to something that is important to you is key skill that ensures you retain the new information.
+Relating what you have learned to something that is important to you is a key skill that ensures you retain the new information.

 This course will follow an open-source model and I will provide to you all the materials you need so that you can check the solutions if something is still unclear after the video module.
 You will also have the code available so that you can test and repurpose it for your own needs.
 I will also try to provide useful resource material for further study, should you be interested.